 However, just like anything else in life, the race to achieve greatness can be taken to extremes.
 We’ve all heard stories of individuals who let their success get to their heads and behave in dysfunctional ways.
 Their delusional and ego-centric attitude may lead them to assume that everything revolves around them.

 Others may unknowingly allow their busyness and stress to spiritually derail them, and lose sight of what really matters.
-They risk becoming apathetic and disconnected from the authentic and visceral part of their being.
-Meritocracy has sucked everything out of them because of the all the demands and pressure that goes into reaching the higher end of the totem pole.
+They risk becoming apathetic and disconnected from the authentic part of their being.
+Meritocracy has sucked everything out of them because of the all the demands and pressure that goes into reaching success.

-There is absolutely no way that we can tackle the current global problems if society continues to generate zombie-like workaholics who wear blinders.
 We need individuals who are conscious, open and willing to go the extra mile to make their own unique offering to the world.
-Subjects who are willing to tackle pertinent issues such global warming, the threat of terrorism, and eradicating major inequalities.
+People who actually care and who are willing to tackle pertinent issues such global warming, the threat of terrorism, and eradicating major inequalities.

 Even in our own backyards, we can find innumerable pressing issues that need to be addressed.
 Perhaps you have a family member suffering from a mental illness who’s in dire need of support, or there are children living in a nearby neighborhood who need help getting access to decent education.
 If you open your eyes, you will definitely find plenty of opportunities to express your humanity.

 The truth is that the real heroes of today don’t have to enforce brute force and aggression to get things done.
-Instead, they need to draw on the abundant reserves of compassion, maturity and serenity that lie within them.
+Instead, they need to draw on the abundant reserves of compassion that lie within them.
 An exemplar who demonstrated this ability with finesse is Mahatma Gandhi.